Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : How do I delete a (FN) wallet?

 Look up the answer in [the FAQ] (https://fullynoded.app/faq/#How-Do-I-Delete-a-Wallet)

+#### Question : What’s the diff between FN wallets and bitcoin core wallets in the app?
+*When added to bitcoin core it doesn’t show up in FN wallets but when add a FN wallet it shows up in bitcoin core.*

+The first section [of this link](https://medium.com/@FullyNoded/introducing-fully-noded-wallets-9fc2e4837102) explains it in detail.

+FN is powered by your node.
+You can create wallets on your node without FN.
+Either with your node (using `bitcoin-cli` or the `Core app`) directly or other apps.

+FN lets you access those wallets and in the app refers to them as "Bitcoin Core Wallets".
+FN *does not know anything about them* other then that they exist, FN is just a user interface between you and your node for those wallets.

+For "Fully Noded Wallets", they MUST be created in FN.
+That way FN can remember certain things about the wallet, for example everything you see in "Wallet Details" is only possible to see, because the wallet was created in the app.

+So FN has its own database it stores you descriptors, label etc. for that wallet, which is why you can edit the label, refill the keypool, have an address explorer etc.

+If you create a wallet using electrum or Join Market or bitcoin-qt, FN has no clue how that wallet was created or what was added to it.

+F**N wallets are of course also created on your node**, the only difference is the app knows more about them and they are created in a "smart" way.

+Generally, if you are not familiar with `bitcoin-cli`, then you should ignore your "Bitcoin Core Wallets" in FN, hence why they are in *advanced* tab.

+One of the really cool things about FN is you can add seed words as a "signer" to FN, and then spend from any watch-only "Bitcoin Core Wallet" wallet on your node.
+This great for all kinds of ([recovery](./Recovery.md) scenarios.

 ## Standup